-Cesvi protects the life and health of poor children throughout the world with the Houses of Smiles, structures offering help and refuge set up in seven different countries.
+Cesvi protects the life and health of poor children throughout the world with the Houses of Smiles, structures offering help and refuge set up in six different countries.

 Poor and malnourished children are not only a problem for Africa or other continents, but for the whole world.
 They are the first innocent victims of economic imbalance between the Northern and the Southern hemispheres.